3-Ingredient Napoleon Cake

 3. Assemble the cake

 Finally, it’s time to assemble the cake!!
-Reserve a few tubes for decoration.
+Reserve a few puff pastry strips for decoration.

-- Layer about 8 puff pastry tubes on a plastic wrap, then top with generous amount of filling.
+- And layer about a few puff pastry sticks on the plastic wrap, then top with a generous amount of filling.

-- Repeat with layers of puff pastry tubes and filling until you run out of tubes.
+- Repeat with layers of puff pastry and filling until you run out of puff pastry sticks.
 Cover the entire cake with the remaining filling.

 - And then tightly wrap the entire cake with a plastic wrap, gently squeezing and forming it into a log.